FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/rules.md

 lastUpdated: 2025-05-07
 ---

-Welcome to **Fearless Roleplay (FRP)** — a community focused on realism, immersion, and respect.
+Welcome to **Denali State Roleplay (DSRP)** — a community focused on realism, immersion, and respect.
 These rules exist to uphold the quality of roleplay and ensure every member has a fair and enjoyable experience.
-By playing on FRP, you agree to follow them.
+By playing on DSRP, you agree to follow them.

 ---